matcho948/Dijkstra/README.md

 ## How to run it?
 1. Run Visual Studio and build solution using .sln file
 2. Change command line arguments.
 If you don't change anything you will use default command line arguments.
+3. Compile :)
-3. You will see result in output file
+4. You can see result in output file

 You can use file "wejscie.txt" as input file and "wyjscie.txt" as output file.
 You can also run this program in command line using appropriate arguments: -i inputfile.txt -o outputfile.txt -s nameofmaincity